Hello Are you worried about your Pet? We’re here to help…

 How is chocolate poisoning diagnosed?

-Initial diagnosis is usually based on the cat’s symptoms and whether you have evidence they’ve eaten chocolate.
+Initial diagnosis is usually based on your cat’s symptoms and whether you have evidence they’ve eaten chocolate.
 Once at the veterinary clinic your cat will be given a full examination and a panel of tests will be carried out to provide vets and vet nurses with vital diagnostics information.
-These tests can highlight a whole range of medical problems in a pet, including indicating if dehydration is present or if there are issues with the pet’s circulation or kidneys.

 How is chocolate poisoning treated?